Beware, a Breach of Contract Can Cost You Money, and Lots of It!

 Specific Performance as a Remedy for Breach of Contract

 There are some situations in which money damages are inadequate.
 Because real estate is unique, for example, one cannot simply go out and buy the same property.
-In such cases, the courts may specifically order the breaching party to perform the obligation required by the contract, namely, to sell the land.
+In such cases, the courts may specifically order the breaching party to perform the obligation required by the contract, namely, to sell the real estate.
 This remedy is called specific performance.
 Specific performance is used only in rare cases.

 Liquidated Damages as a Contract Remedy